 Please note that following the release of National Travel Survey 2012, the following publication may contain information that subsequently has been revised.

-The National Travel Survey presents statistics on personal travel in Great Britain during 2010.
-It contains the latest results and trends on how, why, when and where people travel as well as factors which affect personal travel such as car availability, driving licence holding and access to key services.
+The National Travel Survey presents information on personal travel in Great Britain during 2011.
+It contains the latest results and trends on how and why people travel with breakdowns by age, gender and income.
+It also contains trends in driving licence holding; school travel; and concessionary travel.

-Most of the decline in overall trips rates between 1995, 1997 and 2010 can be accounted for by a fall in shopping and visiting friends.
+- by purpose, most of the decline in overall trips rates between 1995 and 2011 can be accounted for by a fall in shopping and visiting friends

 - on average, females make more trips than males, but males travel much further each year

-- concessionary travel pass take up was 78% of those eligible
+- concessionary travel pass take-up was 79% of those eligible (82% of females and 76% of males)

 Further information including the technical report, standard error estimates for 2009 and the UKSA assessment can be found at the National Travel Survey page.